 The key to garden lighting is to adopt a changeable solution, which allows you to move the position of your lighting as your garden develops and matures.
+For safety, outdoor lighting needs to be weatherproof, or IP rated.
+If you aren't sure what IP rating you need, read our IP ratings guide.

 Generally speaking there are four main types of lighting applications in the garden.